-Title IX Coordinator with Fayetteville State University in Fayetteville – In this position, the professional will be the guiding resource for Title IX issues throughout the university, ensuring that discrimination laws and regulations are adhered to.
+Title IX Coordinator with Fayetteville State University in Fayetteville –In this position, the professional will be the guiding resource for Title IX issues throughout the university, ensuring that discrimination laws and regulations are adhered to.
 A master’s degree is required.

-Human Resources Manager with the Department of Health and Human Services in Pitt County – In this position, the HR Manager will consult and manage the professional leadership staff to understand all aspects of the HR Program, including workplace safety, employee relations, salary and benefits administration, and more.
+Human Resources Manager with the Department of Health and Human Services in Pitt County – In this position, the HR Manager will consult with and manage the professional leadership staff to understand all aspects of the HR program, including workplace safety, employee relations, salary and benefits administration, and more.
 This professional will also play a role in forecasting staffing needs and developing effective relationships with management and employees.
 A bachelor’s degree is required.

 Human Resources Positions in the Private Sector

-Human Resources Generalist with Velocitel in Raleigh – Working daily with internal directors, managers, and employees, this professional will focus on administering HR processes, policies, and programs, including recruitment and selection, employee onboarding, performance management, benefits, employee relations, and employment law compliance.
+Human Resources Generalist with Velocitel in Raleigh – Working daily with internal directors, managers, and employees, this person will focus on administering HR processes, policies, and programs, including recruitment and selection, employee onboarding, performance management, benefits, employee relations, and employment law compliance.
 A bachelor’s degree is required.

-Associate Human Resources Business Partner with Interactive Intelligence Inc. in Durham – This professional will focus on providing guidance to employees on important human resources issues such as company guidelines, team member relations, compliance, performance, and training and development.
+Associate Human Resources Business Partner with Interactive Intelligence Inc. in Durham – This position will focus on providing guidance to employees on important human resources issues such as company guidelines, team member relations, compliance, performance, and training and development.
 A bachelor’s degree is required.